Skip to content

 Government support

-Eligible pensioners should expect to receive a Winter Fuel Payment The government's Warm Home Discount Scheme and Cold Weather Payment scheme are expected to re-open in November 2022.
+Eligible pensioners should expect to receive a Winter Fuel Payment.
+The government's Warm Home Discount Scheme and Cold Weather Payment scheme are expected to re-open in October or November 2023.

 Ridgewater Energy and LEAP support